-In November 2023, Canada has 322 openings for fruit and vegetable picker positions.
+In November 2024, Canada has 322 openings for fruit and vegetable picker Jobs.
 Our comprehensive guide provides job details, pay rates, and essential application advice, making it a valuable resource for those seeking visa sponsorship and employment in Canada’s farming sector.

 Canada is a vast country with a diverse range of climates, making it an ideal place to grow a wide variety of fruits and vegetables.
 As a result, there is a high demand for fruit and vegetable pickers in Canada.